moonisali/Simple_DataViz_CoVID19/README.md

-# A Simple DataViz for CoVID19 (Visualising Rates of China vs Rest)
+# A simple step by step tutorial for Visualising CoVID 19 rate (increase) using R
 ## With special thanks to GitHub User <a href= 'https://github.com/RamiKrispin/'> RamiKrispin </a> [for clean Datasets and contents of this main sheet :]

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->